kluman/spring-boot-full-stack/README.md

 2. [Maven](https://maven.apache.org/) to compile and run the project.

 Assuming you have Git and Maven on your local machine you will run the following commands.
-On the terminal of your choice and change directories to where you want the cloned project files to download.
+On the terminal of your choice change directories to where you want the cloned project files to download and run:

 ```
 git clone https://github.com/kluman/about.git